AnirudhaDesai/Pill-Action-Recognition/README.md

 After the last step, the model(s) will be stored in path `model/` as *.pkl* files.
 The server will pickup these models after you change the config file and reset the config.
 Rejoice!
 You're done!

 ## Queueing Service
 This is the service class that maintains in-memory queues for every user containing their data.
 The main code for this is in `Code/server/Q_service.py`.
 This is a static class (implemented in a non-pythonic way).
-I wouldv'e preferred this to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) or at least implemented in the [pythonic way](https://stackoverflow.com/questions/30556857/creating-a-static-class-with-no-instances) but it started off this way and I never got to changing it.
+I would've preferred this to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) or at least implemented in the [pythonic way](https://stackoverflow.com/questions/30556857/creating-a-static-class-with-no-instances) but it started off this way and I never got to changing it.
 This service needs to be started by making a call to `Q_service.start_service()`.
 I do this when the server starts up.
-The service is re-started each time the [config-system is refreshed](#updating-a-config-element).
+The service is re-started each time the [config-system is refreshed](#updating-a-config-element), this causes it to lose all data from its in-memory dictionary.

 The Q_service maintains an in-memory dictionary which maps each medication-ID to the sensor data (as a python list) collected so far for that medication-ID.
 The service has a couple of variables that it loads from the config, they are -
   * `T_WINDOW` - When the oldest data in the Queue for any medication-ID is at least `T_WINDOW` milliseconds old, then a dispatch is initiated.
 This means this value is in *milliseconds*.